Tuesday, April 6, 2010

 My own negative thinking was quickly abated.
 The only criticism I can make is that Schor’s writing is so luscious that I wanted to relish and reread each sentence before moving on, which slowed the entire experience.
 Her series of essays on contemporary art is so compelling that I forgot all about the overwhelming stench of urine as I began reading in the bus lineup outside Penn Station.
 Since Schor is a native New Yorker, I trust that she’ll perceive that as the highest form of compliment should she ever read this post.

 Schor subscribes to the tenet that women are still seen primarily as sexual commodities in spite of major advances.
 Reading this, I nodded my head once again, acknowledging its regrettable relevance even to a seven year old.
-Reflecting on my own work, I immediately thought of the cupcake bra and the title of my recent show, Titillate.
+Reflecting on my own work, I immediately thought of the cupcake bra and the title of my recent show at Gallery 1313 (Toronto), Titillate.
 I’m not confident that complicity and self-righteousness (i.e., my belief that I’m creating titillating work for a higher feminist purpose) can co-exist.
 Someday, someone may call me on it, so in the meantime, I’m trying to sort it out.

 ---- (Associated Press), “Teen, 15, charged for selling 7-year-old stepsister for sex”, Metro News, April 1-14, 2010.
 Print.